 Sheila grew up on the northwest side of Chicago, in Cubs territory, and moved to California for college when her parents couldn't handle the cold Chicago winters any longer.
 Sheila says that she grew up in Chicago but became a grown up in Berkeley.
 Sheila left the corporate world at the end of 2015 and is focused on working for nonprofit organizations whose cause she believes in.
 Sheila has raised her family in Redwood City and wants to work to make it an even better community with more fun, more art and more parks for all to enjoy.
 Her dream is to have a community arts center in downtown Redwood City.

-Tricia is the Aquatics Supervisor at Highlands Recreation District and joined the board because of her passion for serving our community specifically in recreation based program.
-Born in Bloomington, IL. she moved to Redwood City in 2012 from San Jose.
-Tricia loves all of the energy of downtown and all the diverse activities the city offers.
+Tricia is the General Manager at Stanford Redwood City’s Recreation and Wellness Center.
+Tricia moved to Redwood City in 2012 to follow her heart and be closer to her partner, who is now her husband.
+Tricia joined the board because of her passion for serving our community, specifically in recreation based programs.
+Tricia loves the energy of downtown and all the diverse activities the city offers.
 She loves Music on the Square and wishes she had time to go to more concerts.
 Tricia would love to see musical swings in our downtown and before she dies she wants to go to Australia.

 Chris Beth is the Director of the Redwood City Parks, Recreation and Community Services Department who oversees 70 full-time and 150 casual staff with an operating budget of just over $18M a year.
 Chris lives in Redwood City, has served in the municipal park and recreation profession for nearly 30 years, and is so thankful to have worked for the City of Redwood City for the past 21.
 A SJSU and Cal State Hayward alum, Chris holds a Bachelor of Science Recreation and Leisure Studies degree and a Master of Public Administration.
 Chris served on the state board of the California Park and Recreation Society (CPRS) for 6 years, and was President in 2009-2010.
 Chris was also inducted as a Fellow for the American Academy for Park and Recreation Administration (AAPRA).
 Finally, Chris serves on the Police Activities League Board of Directors.